facelessuser/coloraide/docs/src/markdown/gamut.md

 ```

 In general, no matter what approach is being used, RGB is usually preferred.
 As a matter of fact, by default, most
-spaces will automatically redirect to an RGB gamut, such as HSL, HSV, etc. But there are some spaces that do not have a
+spaces will automatically redirect to an RGB gamut, such as HSL, HSV, etc. But there are a few spaces that do not have a
 clearly defined RGB gamut.
+In these cases, the color space will be mapped to a cube to apply the algorithm.
+Results
+are often comparable to the MINDE Chroma Reduction approach (especially when using the max traces, the default).

 For instance, HPLuv is a space that is only defined as a cylindrical space and contains only a portion of the sRGB
 space.
 Okhsl and Okhsv are another exception.
 They generally represent the sRGB gamut, but it is only an approximation